 Goal of this document

 A specific task of the Galaxy project (T5.1) is dedicated to the definition of the use cases.
-This document is a product of this task which describes the Process Management Tool study case.
+This document is a product of the task which describes the Process Management Tool study case.

 Document organization